undergrad-partner-school

 Campus Life

 Knowing what to expect out of campus life at a college or university can set you up for success.
-Check out some details about social life at Northern Arizona University.
+Check out some info about campus life at Northern Arizona University.

 Student Organizations

 If you are interested in music, you can join the Northern Arizona University band or chorus.
-For students with a talent for acting, there is a drama club.
-Interested in media and communication?
+There is a drama club you can join if acting is something that interests you.
+You have a passion for media and communication?
 Northern Arizona University publishes its own newspaper and has its own radio station.

 Student Services

-Northern Arizona University provides a number of services needed for a comfortable and secure life on campus.
+Northern Arizona University provides a number of services important for a pleasant and safe life on campus.

-There are emergency phone and alarm devices available around the clock.
-There are electronically operated dormitory entrances.
-There is a security patrol that operates 24 hours a day.
-The late-night transport/escort service is available.
+24/7 emergency phone and alarm devices are available.
+The school has electronically operated dormitory entrances.
+There is a security patrol that operates around the clock.
+The transport/escort service operates during late hours.

 This school has a health clinic with personal/psychological counseling.
 In addition, other services like Legal Services and Veteran's Affairs are available to the students of Northern Arizona University.

-All in all, campus life at Northern Arizona University is rich and vibrant and provides all you need for a comfortable stay.
+All in all, campus life at Northern Arizona University is rich and vibrant and provides everything most students need.

 Career Services